1. FC Nürnberg: Rivals

 SpVgg Greuther Fürth is 1.
 FCN's longest standing local rival.
 The rivalry dates back to the early days of German football when, at times, those two clubs dominated the national championship.
 The clubs have played 258 matches against one another, the most in German professional football.
 In 1921, the Germany national team consisted only of players from Nürnberg and Fürth for a match against the Netherlands in Amsterdam.
 The players traveled in the same train, but with the Nürnberg players in a carriage at the front of the train and those from Fürth in a carriage at the rear, while team manager Georg B. Blaschke sat in the middle.
 A Fürth player scored the first goal of the match but was only congratulated by Fürth players.
 Allegedly, Hans Sutor, a former Fürth player, was forced to leave the team when he married a woman from Nuremberg.
 He was later signed by 1.
 FC Nürnberg and was in the team that eventually won three national championships.
 Both clubs played together in the Bundesliga in 2012–13.

-Games against Bayern Munich are usually the biggest events of the season, as the two clubs are the most successful in Bavaria and Germany overall.
+Games against Bayern Munich are often considered major matches of the season, because the two clubs are among the most successful in Bavaria and Germany overall.